mariejuhl/ST-Window-Kriging/README.md

 ### Literature

-$^1$Paper connected to the approach:
+$^1$ Paper connected to the approach:

-Juhl, M.-C., Passaro, M., Dettmering, D. (TBA): Regional daily sea level maps from Multi-mission Altimetry using Space-time Window Kriging (submitted to Advances in Space Research)
+Juhl, M.-C., Passaro, M., Dettmering, D. (tba): Regional daily sea level maps from Multi-mission Altimetry using Space-time Window Kriging (submitted to Advances in Space Research in December 2024)

 $^2$ Basics of Kriging: